Cannon Fodder (video game): Development

 The designers named each of the game's several hundred otherwise identical protagonists, who were also awarded gravestones (varying according to the soldier's attained in-game rank) displayed on a screen between levels.
 Of this "personalisation", Hare said: "The graves show that people died and their names mean they're not just faceless sacrifices".
 The theme was a departure from Sensible Software's usual non-violent games.
 Hare stated "I'm only happy with this one because it makes you think "Yes, people really die".
 We're not glamourising anything, I don't think."
 He said it was inspired by "all wars ever" and was "meant to be an anti-war thing".
 He felt it would make gamers "realise just how senseless war is" and for this reason was "the game we've always wanted to write".
 CU Amiga however perceived "a fairly sick sense of humour" and predicted "The mix of satire and violence is bound to get some people pretty heated about the way such a serious subject is treated".

-Production of the game began in early 1991 but was then delayed as programmer Jools Jameson worked on Mega Drive conversions of other games.
-The proposed Cannon Fodder had been part of a four-game deal with Robert Maxwell's software publisher, which was liquidated after the businessman's death.
+Production of the game began in early 1991, but was then delayed as programmer Jools Jameson worked on Mega Drive conversions of other games.
+The proposed Cannon Fodder had been part of a four-game deal with Robert Maxwell's software publisher, which was liquidated after his death.
 Unusually for an independent developer, Sensible had little difficulty in finding publishers and after work resumed on the game, concluded a deal with Virgin in May 1993.
 The creators chose Virgin as it "seemed like a good bet" (Hare) as well as because of the straightforwardness of UK head Tim Chaney.
 Several months before its release, elements of the game were combined with Sensible Soccer, to create Sensible Soccer Meets Bulldog Blighty.
 This modified Sensible Soccer demo featured a mode of play that replaced the ball with a timed hand grenade.
 The magazine described it as a "1944 version of Sensible Soccer", though The Daily Telegraph compared it to the Christmas-time football match in 1914.